When: May 25th 2026

 The route concludes near Burnham Beeches Nature Reserve.
 It is famous for its ancient pollarded beech trees, some of which are nearly 500 years old.
 The area has been a filming location for numerous movies, including Harry Potter and Robin Hood: Prince of Thieves.
 At the entrance to Burnham Beeches take a right onto Beeches Road to return back to the start at Farnham Common on the A355 Beaconsfield Road.

-My first journey on the Elizabeth Line was in October 2022 on my first trip into London after the Covid Lockdown.
-I was excited both to be back in the capital and also on the Elizabeth Line having followed progress on its construction.
-Timea took a photo of me with the purple roundel at Farringdon Station to mark the occasion.
-A few weeks later we made a Christmas trip into the the West End and took similar photos of me at Tottenham Court Road and Bond Street stations.
-That was what trigged my compulsive need to tick off everything in a series that can be made into an adventure.
+A few weeks later, we made a Christmas trip into the West End and took similar photos of me at Tottenham Court Road and Bond Street stations.
+That was exactly what triggered my compulsive need to tick off everything in a series that can be turned into an adventure.

 The Western Section: Reading To Acton Mainline